General Info - click plus ⊕ for more detail

 Use of Personal Information - refer to Privacy page

-The Vogalonga Downunda 2021 regatta is scheduled to start no later that 9am on Sunday 16 May 2021.
+The Vogalonga Down Unda 2022 regatta is scheduled to start no later that 9am on Sunday 24 April 2022.

-A limited Closed Waters Permit will be secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF PRECINCT corresponding to Leg 1 of the official Course route.
+A Closed Waters Permit/Aquatic Activity Licence will be secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF PRECINCT corresponding to Leg 1 for each course.